Kangsi Coming

 Kangsi Coming (康熙來了 (Kāngxī Lái Le, Kangxi Arrives" or "Here Comes Kangxi)) was a Taiwanese variety-comedy talk show hosted by Dee Hsu (a.k.a.
 Little S) and Kevin Tsai from 2004 to 2016, with the addition of sidekick Chen Han-dian since 2007.
 The show had been produced by Chungta Production (中大製作) from 2004 to 2009; after Chungta shut down, it was produced by Golden Star Entertainment (金星娛樂).
 The typical format of the show was for the hosting duo to interview a panel of celebrity guests on various topics while engaging in comedic banter.
 The show also conducted special interviews with important figures in politics and entertainment.

-Although it was broadcast in Taiwan, Kangsi gained enormous popularity among the broader Chinese speaking audiences, and is considered one of the most successful talk shows in Taiwan and in the Sinophone world.
+Although it was broadcast in Taiwan, Kangsi gained enormous popularity among the broader Chinese speaking audiences, and is considered one of the most successful talk shows in the Sinophone world.

 Name

 The show had originally been named "Qi Guai Shi Dian Zhong" (奇怪十點鐘, "Weird 10 o'clock"), but was changed to Kangsi Coming soon after its debut.
-Kangsi, the Wade-Giles romanization of the Kangxi Emperor's reign title in the Qing dynasty, was a pun derived from the names of the hosts; 康 (Kang) was taken from the Chinese name of Kevin Tsai and 熙 (Si) from the Chinese name of Dee Hsu.
+Kangsi, an alternative romanization of Kangxi Emperor of the Qing dynasty, was a pun derived from the names of the hosts; 康 (Kang) was taken from the Chinese name of Kevin Tsai and 熙 (Si) from the Chinese name of Dee Hsu.

 Style

 Kangsi Coming gained popularity with the dynamic chemistry between its hosts.
-Tsai, who had been known for his background as a writer and host of serious, cerebral talk shows before Kangsi, provided a sharp contrast to Hsu’s wacky and sassy hosting style.
+Tsai, who had been known for his background as a writer and host of serious, cerebral talk shows before Kangsi, provided a sharp contrast to Hsu's wacky and sassy hosting style.
 The show was also noted for its interest in celebrity gossip and its embrace of subcultures, including being one of the most high-profile platforms for LGBT culture in the Chinese-speaking world.
 With a fast-paced, tongue-in-cheek, and self-aware approach, the hosts frequently broke the fourth wall and veered away from conventional celebrity promotional interviews, opting instead for playful roasting or deep dives into guests’ private lives.
-The production incorporated cartoon sound effects, comical editing techniques such as instant replays, and animated text and visuals, enhancing the show’s humor and energetic tone.
+The production incorporated cartoon sound effects, comical editing techniques such as instant replays, and animated text and visuals, enhancing the show's humor and energetic tone.